morganmcg1/gpu-info/README.md

 This project aims to create a high-quality knowledge base from YouTube videos about CUDA and Triton kernel programming.
 It uses the Gemini API and the Chain of Density method to extract detailed, high-signal information from educational content.

+The project has been reorganized with a tidier repository structure and now uses modern Python packaging with `pyproject.toml`.
+We recommend using `uv` for package management.

 ## Features

 - Process YouTube videos directly using the Gemini API